Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Experiments

 The optimal random masking ratio is around 50\%, which we find also holds for the \RepDet{} pretext task, in part because it provides almost equal amounts of positive and negative training samples.

-\paragraph{The Small BEiT Depth and Weight Sharing.} Following \cite{cocolm,XLM-E}, we adjust the size of the small trainable BEiT by varying its depth (the number of Transformer encoder layers).
-As summarized in Table~\ref{tab: generator depth}, BEiT with 4 to 6 layers is generally fine.
+\paragraph{The Small BEiT Depth and Weight Sharing.} Following \citet{cocolm, XLM-E}, we adjust the size of the small trainable BEiT by varying its depth (\ie, the number of Transformer encoder layers) instead of its width (\ie, the feature dimension).
+As summarized in Table~\ref{tab: generator depth}, the small BEiT with 4 to 6 layers is generally fine.

 It is also beneficial to share the patch embedding layer as well as the first two Transformer encoder layers between the small BEiT and enhancer as long as the enhancer is also ViT.
-We hypothesize that sharing the earlier layers can help calibrate the enhancer, since the small BEiT receives the real inputs while the enhancer sees the same sources but with corrupted views.
+We hypothesize that sharing the earlier layers can help calibrate the enhancer since the small BEiT receives the real inputs while the enhancer sees the same sources but with corrupted views.

 \paragraph{Target for \ResPix{}.} We believe an appropriate normalization technique can provide moderate hints that can help improve the enhancer's representation quality with the \ResPix{} visual pretext task (see our discussion of Figure~\ref{fig: respix templates}).
-As shown in Table~\ref{tab: pixel reconstruction target}, the proposed sliding window normalization improves the fine-tuning accuracy by 0.5\% \textit{vs.} the reconstruction target without normalization, and is also 0.3\% better than the normalization method proposed in~\cite{MAE}.
+As shown in Table~\ref{tab: pixel reconstruction target}, the proposed sliding window normalization improves the fine-tuning accuracy by 0.5\% \textit{vs.} the reconstruction target without normalization, and is also 0.3\% better than the normalization method proposed in~\citet{MAE}.

 \paragraph{Sampling Strategy for Visual Tokens.} Using discrete visual tokens to represent images enables \CIM{} to use stochastic sampling techniques during the corrupted image's generation process, which can greatly enrich the output set of the generator and help the enhancer generalize well.
-For masked image modeling, randomly masking out a portion of patch embeddings can help regularize the pre-training, while for our approach, regularization for the enhancer mainly comes from the diversity of the corrupted images, therefore tricks like dropout and stochastic depth are not used in \CIM{}.
+For masked image modeling, randomly masking out a portion of patch embeddings can help regularize the pre-training, while for our approach, regularization for the enhancer mainly comes from the diversity of the corrupted images, therefore regularizations such as dropout \& droppath are not used in \CIM{}.

-As presented in Table~\ref{tab: sampling strategy for visual tokens}, the image visual token representation with stochastic sampling from the generator is crucial for \CIM{}.
-In contrast, we find that uniform sampling from the codebook of the image tokenizer and $\mathtt{argmax}$ sampling cannot pre-train the enhancer as expected.
+As presented in Table~\ref{tab: sampling strategy for visual tokens}, the visual token representation with simple stochastic sampling from the generator output distribution is crucial for \CIM{}.
+In contrast, we find that uniform sampling from the codebook of the image tokenizer regardless of the generator distribution or $\mathtt{argmax}$ sampling from the distribution cannot provide meaningful or diverse samples and therefore fails to pre-train the enhancer as expected.